TestaDiMucca/.github/profile/README.md

 💻 I am a software professional (for now) but that doesn't mean everything here makes sense

+🤢 In fact they often don't - some are utilities I spin up quickly to accomplish misc. tasks

 🔍 I am not sure why anyone would be looking at this.
 Andare via!

 🧠 Am idiot